 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.

-The DSL is the Headteacher Michelle Marsh and the DDSLs are Deputy Headteacher Rebecca Gardiner, Assistant Headteacher Andrew Boyden and Assistant Headteacher Heather Boyd.

-There are two nominated safeguarding governors, Richard Gomer and Heather Pearce, who will take leadership responsibility for safeguarding.
-The Chair of Governors Richard Gomer will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+The DSL is Michelle Marsh and the DDSL are Rebecca Gardiner, Andrew Boyden and Heather Boyd.
+There is a nominated safeguarding governor, Heather Pearce, who will take leadership responsibility for safeguarding.
+The Chair of Governors Claire Burton will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2024 including informing shortlisted candidates that online searches will be carried out.